ps2homebrew/Open-PS2-Loader/README.md

 OPL will automatically create the above directory structure the first time you launch it and enable your favorite device.

-For HDD users, OPL will read hdd0:\_\_common/OPL/conf_hdd.cfg for the config entry "hdd_partition" to use as your OPL partition.
+For HDD users, OPL will read `hdd0:__common/OPL/conf_hdd.cfg` for the config entry "hdd_partition" to use as your OPL partition.
-If not found a config file and a 128Mb +OPL partition will be created.
+If not found a config file, a 128Mb `+OPL` partition will be created.
 You can edit the config if you wish to use/create a different partition.
 All partitions created by OPL will be 128Mb (it is not recommended to enlarge partitions as it will break LBAs, instead remove and recreate manually with uLaunchELF at a larger size if needed).

 </p>